respresso/respresso-angular/README.md

 ### Images

-Find a sample use of svg in *src/app/app.component.ts*.
+Find a sample use of svg in *src/app/app.component.html*.

 ### Fonts

 Find a sample use of fonts in *src/styles.scss*.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

 ## Development server